Herman's Hermits: Disputes over recording contributions

-Continuing acrimony among former members of Herman's Hermits has increased the amount of disinformation about the group's role on their records; the late Derek Leckenby, in particular, was a skilled guitarist.
-Mickie Most commented on the VH1 My Generation: Herman's Hermits episode that the Hermits "played on a lot of their records, and some they didn't."
+Conflicting information exists regarding the extent of Herman's Hermits' use of session musicians in their songs.
+In 1982, Mickie Most stated, "On some of the Herman records, I also used session musicians, although not always - if the songs needed arrangements, then I'd have session players, and very good ones at that."
 The group played on all their UK and US No. 1 hits ("I'm Into Something Good", "Mrs Brown You've Got a Lovely Daughter", and "I'm Henry VIII, I Am"), on most of their US Top Ten singles, on several other singles and most album cuts.
-According to Peter Noone, Leckenby played the muted lead on "This Door Swings Both Ways".
+According to Peter Noone, Derek Leckenby played the muted lead on "This Door Swings Both Ways" and the guitar solo on "I'm Henry VIII, I Am".
+In a 1972 interview, Noone said that Keith Hopwood played rhythm guitar on "Mrs. Brown".

+In his autobiography I'm Into Something Good: My Life Managing 10cc, Herman's Hermits & Many More!, Harvey Lisberg stated that Mickie Most "was an absolutely key part of [Herman's Hermits'] success.
+His ability to pick a hit was uncanny, and once he had chosen a song, he'd book the best arrangers and session musicians and get everything ready."
+Hopwood wrote that as the band toured frequently, Most "sometimes prepared the tracks in our absence".
+Hopwood also noted, "I'm also sure there would not have been anything like the coverage there has been of this if Jimmy Page and John Paul Jones had not become half of Led Zeppelin."
+Noone said as time went on, "Mickie used The Hermits less and less.
+He and I discovered the process was faster, if not as much fun.
+We stupidly left The Hermits out of all the decisions, causing them to hate us and, I think, rightfully so."

-The riff in "Silhouettes" variously has been credited to Jimmy Page, Big Jim Sullivan and Vic Flick; however, according to Keith Hopwood and Karl Green, Leckenby replaced Flick in the studio and played the signature riff under Most's direction.
+The riff in "Silhouettes" has been variously credited to Jimmy Page, Big Jim Sullivan and Vic Flick; however, according to Keith Hopwood and Karl Green, Leckenby replaced Flick in the studio and played the signature riff under Most's direction.
 According to Hopwood, Green and Noone, Jimmy Page played on the single "Wonderful World" (although Big Jim Sullivan lists the song as part of a session he played); both may have added to the backing track.
-Several writers have claimed that session players played on "I'm into Something Good"; according to the surviving band members, the song was recorded on a two-track recorder, with only a piano player in addition to the Hermits.
+Several writers have claimed that session players played on "I'm Into Something Good"; according to the surviving band members, the song was recorded on a two-track recorder, with only a piano player in addition to the Hermits.